 West Coast Pool & Spa is pleased to provide a range of information to help increase your knowledge.
-This material is prepared based on decades of in-the-field experience.
+We encourage you to sign up for our Newsletter (form below) and also check out our blog.
+And stay tuned as we grow our website.
+All of our material is prepared based on decades of in-the-field experience.
 We engage in ongoing training and research to stay on top of all the latest developments in the industry and to continually expand our knowledge base.
 We want to share our know-how with you, but please remember, general understanding won’t take the place of a qualified pool professional.

 Winterize or Close?